 Bundt cake pans are very deep, so they require a long baking time.
 If you plan on using a substitution, less time will be required for shallower pans.
 For either bundt cakes, or any other cake recipes, I recommend this cake tester because it’s more reliable than a toothpick.

-I have not tested this chocolate chip bundt cake with dairy-free sour cream, so I cannot say with certainty how it will turn out.
+I have not tested this cake with dairy-free sour cream, so I cannot say with certainty how it will turn out.
 If you do, please leave me a message in the comments below!

 Vanilla pudding mix does not contain dairy, so that is safe to use.
 You will also have to replace the chocolate chips with dairy-free baking chips.